jacobrobertson/banyan/banyan-scripts/readme-sop.txt

 - run slim.sql on that new slim DB (will take a while) -- Will remove rows, and drop tables, and compress DB - saves 80% of space
 - run rsync-db.sh

+Other info
+- if the rsync asks for the keystore pass, just hit return